 3.1.2 Browser Connection

-Open a web browser on the connected PC / workstation and enter https://192.168.0.1 .
-The management console supports all current versions of popular browsers (Internet Explorer, Mozilla Firefox, Google Chrome, Apple Safari, and more).
+Activate your preferred browser on the connected PC / workstation and enter https://192.168.0.1.
+The management console supports all current versions of the popular browsers (Internet Explorer, Mozilla Firefox, Google Chrome, Apple Safari and more).